awsdocs/aws-net-developer-guide/doc_source/net-dg-config-ref.rst

 This element can include the tableNamePrefix attribute, which represents the default table name prefix that the DynamoDB context will use if it is not manually configured.
 (This attribute maps to the :code:`Amazon.Util.DynamoDBContextConfig.TableNamePrefix` property from the :code:`Amazon.AWSConfigs.DynamoDBConfig.Context.TableNamePrefix` property in the AWS SDK for .NET.)
-For more information, see `Enhancements to the DynamoDB SDK
+For more information, see
+:aws-blogs-net:`Enhancements to the DynamoDB SDK <Tx2C4MHH2H0SA5W/Enhancements-to-the-DynamoDB-SDK>`.
-<net/post/Tx2C4MHH2H0SA5W/Enhancements-to-the-DynamoDB-SDK>`_.

 The parent of the :code:`<dynamoDBContext>` element is the element.